monica-92592/review-response-generator/README.md

 1. Push your code to GitHub
 2. Connect your repository to Vercel
-3. Add environment variables in Vercel dashboard
+3. Add environment variables in Vercel dashboard:
+   - `OPENAI_API_KEY`: Your OpenAI API key
 4. Deploy automatically

 ### Other Platforms